astronomer/airflow-guides/guides/kubepod-operator.md

 ## Overview

-The [`KubernetesPodOperator`](https://registry.astronomer.io/providers/kubernetes/modules/kubernetesPodoperator) (KPO) is an operator from the Kubernetes provider package designed to provide a straightforward way to execute a task in a Kubernetes Pod from your Airflow environment.
-In a nutshell, the KPO is an abstraction over a call to the Kubernetes API to launch a Pod.
+The [`KubernetesPodOperator`](https://registry.astronomer.io/providers/kubernetes/modules/kubernetesPodoperator) (KPO) runs Airflow tasks in a Kubernetes Pod.
+By abstracting calls to the Kubernetes API, the KPO enables you to start and run Pods from Airflow using DAG code.

+In this guide, we cover:

+- The requirements for running the `KubernetesPodOperator`.
+- When to use the `KubernetesPodOperator`.
+- How to configure the `KubernetesPodOperator`.
-In this guide, we list the requirements to run the `KubernetesPodOperator`, explain when to use it and cover its most important arguments, as well as the difference between the KPO and `KubernetesExecutor`.
-We also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a Pod in a remote AWS EKS Cluster.
+- The differences between the `KubernetesPodOperator` and the Kubernetes executor.

+We also provide examples of how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a Pod in a remote AWS EKS Cluster.

-> **Note**: Kubernetes is a powerful tool for Container Orchestration with complex functionality.
-If you are unfamiliar with Kubernetes we recommend taking a look at the [Kubernetes Documentation](https://kubernetes.io/docs/home/).
+> **Note**: Kubernetes is a powerful tool for container orchestration with complex functionality.
+If you are unfamiliar with Kubernetes we recommend starting with the [Kubernetes Documentation](https://kubernetes.io/docs/home/).

 ## Requirements For Using the KubernetesPodOperator

-To use the `KubernetesPodOperator` it is necessary to install the Kubernetes provider package.
+To use the `KubernetesPodOperator` you first need install the Kubernetes provider package.
+To install it with pip, run:

 ```bash
 pip install apache-airflow-providers-cncf-kubernetes==<version>
 ```

-To double check which version of the Kubernetes provider package is compatible with your version of Airflow and to view dependencies that will be installed automatically please refer to the [Airflow Kubernetes provider Documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/index.html#requirements).
+Make sure you install the right version of the provider package for your version of Airflow by checking the [Airflow Kubernetes provider Documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/index.html#requirements).

-You will also need an existing Kubernetes cluster to connect to, which commonly but not necessarily is the same cluster that Airflow is running on.
-It is _not_ necessary to use the Kubernetes Executor in order to use the KPO.
-You may use any of the following executors: `LocalExecutor`, `LocalKubernetesExecutor`, `CeleryExecutor`, `KubernetesExecutor`, [`CeleryKubernetesExecutor`](https://airflow.apache.org/docs/apache-airflow/2.0.0/executor/celery_kubernetes.html).
-When using Celery remember to install its [provider](https://registry.astronomer.io/providers/celery).
+You also need an existing Kubernetes cluster to connect to.
+This is commonly the same cluster that Airflow is running on, but it doesn't have to be.

+You don't need to use the Kubernetes executor to use the KPO.
+You can use any of the following executors:
+- Local executor
+- LocalKubernetes executor
+- Celery executor
+- Kubernetes executor
+- CeleryKubernetes executor

+When using Celery, remember to install its [provider](https://registry.astronomer.io/providers/celery).

-> **Note**: On Astro, the infrastructure needed to run KPO with CeleryExecutor is pre-built into every cluster.
-Astronomer provides [comprehensive documentation on using the KPO on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).
+> **Note**: On Astro, all clusters come pre-built with the infrastructure needed to run the KPO with the Celery executor.
+For more information, see the [KPO documentation on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).

 ### Running the KubernetesPodOperator Locally

-When developing and testing changes it can be tedious to deploy to a remote environment, which is why many users set up their local dev environment to support usage of the KPO.
+Setting up your local environment to use the KPO can help you avoid tedious deploys to remote environments.
 This can be accomplished in several ways.

-For users of the Astro CLI there is a [step-by-step tutorial](https://docs.astronomer.io/software/kubepodoperator-local) available in the Astro Documentation, which can also be adapted for other dockerized Airflow setups.
+If you use the Astro CLI, follow the [Astro docs](https://docs.astronomer.io/astro/kubepodoperator-local) to set up your local environment.
+The steps in these docs can be adapted for other dockerized Airflow setups.

 It is also possible to run open source Airflow within a local Kubernetes cluster using the [Helm Chart for Apache Airflow](https://airflow.apache.org/docs/helm-chart/stable/index.html).
-For a walkthrough of this setup you can refer to the recording of the [Getting Started With the Official Airflow Helm Chart Webinar](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).
+For a walkthrough of this setup, see the [Getting Started With the Official Airflow Helm Chart Webinar](https://www.youtube.com/watch?v=39k2Sz9jZ2c&ab_channel=Astronomer).

 When running Airflow within a Kubernetes cluster, using the KPO does not require further configuration beyond leaving the `KubernetesPodOperator` parameter `in_cluster` on its default setting (`True`) to run a new Pod within the same cluster.
 An example on how to run a Pod on a remote cluster, including in the case of not running local Airflow on Kubernetes, is presented at the end of this guide.

 ## When to use the KubernetesPodOperator

-The `KubernetesPodOperator` runs any Docker image provided to it, whether they are pulled from [DockerHub](https://hub.docker.com/) or from private repositories.
+The `KubernetesPodOperator` runs any Docker image provided to it.
 Frequent use cases are:

-- Running a task better described in a language other than Python.
-For an example see the section 'Example: Using the `KubernetesPodOperator` to run a script in Haskell' below.
+- Running a task in a language other than Python.
+We include an example of how to run a Haskell script with the `KubernetesPodOperator` to run a script in Haskell' later in this guide.
 - Having full control over how much compute resources and memory a single task can use.
-- Executing tasks in an separate environment with individual packages and dependencies.
+- Executing tasks in a separate environment with individual packages and dependencies.
-- Running tasks that necessitate using a version of Python not supported by your Airflow environment.
+- Running tasks that use a version of Python not supported by your Airflow environment.
-- Running tasks with specific Node (a virtual or physical machine in Kubernetes) constraints such as only running on Nodes located in the European Union.
+- Running tasks with specific Node (a virtual or physical machine in Kubernetes) constraints, such as only running on Nodes located in the European Union.

 Sometimes you may want to run Pods on different clusters, for example if only some need GPU resources while others do not.
-This is also possible with the KPO and a step-by-step example is provided at the end of this guide.
+An example of this is provided at the end of the guide.

-> **Note**: A simple way to execute tasks in different clusters with different compute resources using worker queues is an upcoming feature on Astro!

 ### KubernetesPodOperator vs KubernetesExecutor

 In Airflow you have the option to choose between a variety of [executors](https://www.astronomer.io/guides/airflow-executors-explained) which determine how your Airflow tasks will be executed.

-The `KubernetesExecutor` and the `KubernetesPodOperator` both dynamically launch and terminate Pods to run Airflow tasks.
-As the names suggest, `KubernetesExecutor` is an executor, which means it affects how all tasks in an Airflow instance are executed, while the `KubernetesPodOperator` is an operator defining that a single task is to be launched in a Kubernetes Pod with the given configuration and does not affect any other tasks in the Airflow instance.
-Details on how to configure the `KubernetesExecutor` can be found in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html).
+The Kubernetes executor and the `KubernetesPodOperator` both dynamically launch and terminate Pods to run Airflow tasks.
+As the name suggests, the Kubernetes executor affects how all tasks in an Airflow instance are executed.
+The `KubernetesPodOperator` launches only its own task in a Kubernetes Pod with its own configuration.
+It does not affect any other tasks in the Airflow instance.
+Details on how to configure the Kubernetes executor can be found in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/executor/kubernetes.html).

 Compared to the KPO, the `KubernetesExecutor`: